lzxiaoqi/component-locator-webpack-plugin/README.md

 ## Options

 - `editor`: The editor to open files in.
+Can be 'vscode', 'webstorm', or 'idea'.
 Default: 'vscode'
 - `componentExtensions`: File extensions to consider as components.
 Default: ['.vue', '.js', '.ts', '.jsx', '.tsx']
 - `triggerKey`: The key to hold while clicking.
 Can be 'ctrl', 'cmd', or 'both'.
 Default: 'both'
 - `srcDir`: The source directory of your components.
 Default: 'src'